Yukon-Literacy-Coalition/ylc_website_v2/src/_financial-literacy/2020-07-23-financial-literacy.md

 contentBlocks:
   - contentBlock:
       subTitle: What is Financial Literacy?
-      body: >-
-        Financial Literacy is having the knowledge, skills, and confidence to make responsible financial decisions.
+      body: "Financial Literacy is having the knowledge, skills, and confidence to make responsible financial decisions.
 The YLC offers workshops aimed to empower Yukoners to better manage their money.
-We do on-site training for organizations, businesses, classes or community groups who are looking for support with: budgeting strategies, basic banking, managing multiple accounts, developing long-term financial goals.
+We do on-site training for organizations, businesses, classes or community groups who are looking for support with: budgeting strategies, basic banking, managing multiple accounts, developing long-term financial goals."
       resources: []
       downloads:
         - downloadObject: